Apple Tree - Bloody Ploughman

 See our section on Pollination Groups to help you select your apple trees.

 The rootstock for all our apple trees, including Bloody Ploughman, is the most vigorous available.
 We try to offer as many apple varieties as we can on M25 rootstock, which will produce the standard trees of a traditional orchard, where they would be planted between 6 and 8 metres apart.
+M106 is ideal for a garden apple tree.
 Please refer to our size guide for details.